-Projects funded are expected to further our knowledge of shared mechanisms of resistance across oncogene-driven LUAD and how they can be targeted using novel pharmaceutical agents (monotherapies or combination therapies).
+Successful proposals are expected to be interventional clinical trials aimed at addressing the problem of shared mechanisms of resistance across oncogene-driven LUAD by targeting them using novel pharmaceutical agents (monotherapies or combination therapies).
 We aim to fund those projects that would otherwise not be accomplished without philanthropic support.
-An example of such a project is a proof-of-concept Phase 1 clinical trial looking at shared mechanisms of resistance.
+An example of such a project is a proof-of-concept Phase 1 clinical trial or adding additional arms to an existing trial looking at shared mechanisms of resistance.